 Applying turmeric on your face usually reduces acne breakouts due to its anti-inflammatory properties.
 It also makes your face smooth and eliminates acne scarring.
 As noted, the skin-whitening effects associated with turmeric usually play a critical role in removing the dark patches on the skin.

 A turmeric face mask is something you can make in your home.
-You should then apply the homemade turmeric mask daily until you see positive results.
+Subsequently, you should apply the homemade turmeric mask daily until you see positive results.
 It requires mixing turmeric powder and water in a 1:1 ratio to make a paste that you apply directly to your face.
 It is advisable that you add honey and lemon juice to your face mask to obtain even better results.

 Turmeric staining is usually a concern with this face mask.
 Therefore, you should not leave it overnight or for a prolonged period.
 Leaving a turmeric face mask for 10-15 minutes is adequate for you to see results.
 Lemon juice will generally help prevent turmeric stains on your skin.
 The skin lightening, antioxidant, and antifungal properties of lemon juice will also provide an added advantage and promote better skin health.